diffblue/hw-cbmc/README.md

 endmodule
 ```

-Then we can run the EBMC verification as
+We can then invoke the BMC engine in EBMC as follows:

-`$> ebmc main.sv --module main --bound 3`
+`$ ebmc main.sv --top main --bound 3`

-setting the unwinding bound to `3` and running the verification of the module `main`.
+This sets the unwinding bound to `3` and the top-level module to `main`.

-For more information see [EBMC Manual](http://www.cprover.org/ebmc/manual/)
+For more information see [EBMC Manual](http://www.cprover.org/ebmc/manual/).